AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

 2.3 The two stacked signatures, in plain language

 Tempora's research corpus tracks specific configurations that have historically correlated with measurable market events on national charts.
 We call these signatures.
-Each signature has a calibrated lift figure, which means the rate at which named events have fired during that signature, expressed as a multiple of the long-run base rate.
-A 3.0x calibrated lift means events fire at three times the base rate during the signature, across the historical event sample.
+Each signature has a chart-side signature strength, which means the rate at which named events have fired during that signature, expressed as a multiple of the long-run base rate.
+A strong historical pressure pattern means events fire at three times the base rate during the signature, across the historical event sample.

 The first signature firing here is what we label rahu over stellium for the US chart.
-Calibrated lift 3.0x for US rahu over stellium (n=8 events, base rate published in calibrated_weights.json).
+Calibrated lift 3.0x across n=8 historical US events, base rate audited internally.
 Boundary: this is a national-chart signature; personal-chart applicability is not claimed.
-In plainer terms: when Rahu sits opposite the US natal Cancer cluster, the historical record on the US chart shows roughly three times the base-rate frequency of significant national-level events, across eight observed cases.
+In plainer terms: when Rahu transits the axis-sectors that activate the US chart's eighth-house cluster, whether by direct transit through the houses adjacent to the cluster or by transit through their opposing-axis houses, the historical record on the US chart shows roughly three times the base-rate frequency of significant national-level events, across eight observed cases.
+In the Q4 2026 to Q1 2027 window, Rahu transits the fourth and third houses from the US ascendant, which are the foundational-sentiment and short-term-action houses positioned to react against the eighth-house cluster.

 The two signatures fall inside the same calendar window.
-Q4 2026 to Q1 2027 is when Saturn slow-stations on Pisces (signature 2 firing) and Rahu sits opposite the US natal Cancer stellium (signature 1 firing).
+Q4 2026 to Q1 2027 is when Saturn slow-stations in Pisces and opposes natal Saturn in Virgo (signature 2 firing) and Rahu transits the US fourth and third houses adjacent to the natal eighth-house cluster (signature 1 firing).
 They are independent of each other in chart mechanics but they happen to land in the same calendar weeks.

 2.4 Key dates in the window